boulme/satans-cert/coq_src/Impure/README.md

 OCaml function as a type `A -> ??
 B` in Coq, where `??
 B` is the type of an axiomatized monad that can be interpreted as `B -> Prop`.
-In other word, this encoding abstracts an OCaml function as a function returning a "set" of possible results, ie a relation between its parameter and its result.
+In other word, this encoding abstracts an OCaml function as a function returning a set of possible results (ie a relation between its parameter and its result).
 Side-effects are simply ignored.
-And reasoning on such function is only possible in partial correctness.
+And reasoning on such a function is only possible in partial correctness.

 However, we can prove in Coq parametricity properties about polymorphic OCaml functions (we conjecture that it is sound to do it).
 This corresponds to prove, by reasoning only on their type, that these functions preserve some invariants.